Osteopath for Knee Pain

 How is your Knee Pain Diagnosed?

 It’s not necessary to see your GP to gain a knee pain diagnosis.
-A Manual therapist, a London Osteopath, physiotherapist or chiropractor) can diagnose knee pain more specifically.
+A Manual therapist, a Sports Osteopath London, a physiotherapist or a chiropractor) can diagnose knee pain more specifically.
 They will take an entire case history, perform a physical examination with testing, and explain what is going on, so you understand the cause of your pain.
 After that, proceed with treatment if appropriate.

 Why Can’t I Bend my Knee?

-Generally, an injured or torn meniscus generally causes pain and swelling, preventing you from fully bending your knee.
+Generally, an injured or torn meniscus causes pain and swelling, preventing you from fully bending your knee.
 A damaged meniscus is very common after landing and rotating simultaneously, causing too much pressure through your knee joint and resulting in injury.
 It’s typical to hear a “pop” in the knee when a tear occurs.
-Also, swelling and stiffness in the knee will worsen over the first 2 or 3 days after the injury occurs.
-You will feel like your knee ‘locks out’ or clicks when bending, and it may not straighten.
+Also, swelling and stiffness in the knee will worsen over the first 2 or 3 days after the injury.
+You will feel like your knee’s lockout or clicks when bending, and it may not straighten.
 Your knee will feel like it will give way without warning.
-A damaged meniscus is a prevalent injury whilst playing contact and dynamic team sports.
+A damaged meniscus is a prevalent injury during contact and dynamic team sports.

 Wellthy' Clinic’s Approach to Knee Pain

 At Wellthy Clinic, our Osteopath will provide hands-on treatment to reduce pressure on your knee.
 A postural assessment will take place to ascertain why you have knee pain.
-It could be a referred pain from foot pain or hip pain.
-After that, a combination of muscular stretching, joint articulations, and joint manipulations will be used to increase the functionality of movement and reduce pain.
+It could be a referred pain from an osteopath for foot pain, a cranial osteopath for back pain, an osteopath for hip pain or an osteopath for shoulder pain.
+After that, a combination of muscular stretching, joint articulations, and joint manipulations will be used to increase movement functionality and reduce pain.
 You will be given both muscular stretching and strengthening exercises.
-Cranial Osteopathy techniques can be beneficial for knee pain.

 GP Medication and Referral